Do electric cars pay road tax in the UK?

 It’s important to note that even though battery electric vehicles are exempt from paying vehicle excise tax, you still need to register your electric car and tax your vehicle.

-How much is road tax in the UK?
+How much is road tax in the UK now?

 The 2024 tax payment rates for cars registered on or after 1st April 2017 for the first year are: